 2 (meaning fragmented)

 3 (meaning partially translated)

+4 (meaning discarded)

 NOTE 1: Numeric parameter values 0, 1 and 2 are the same as results of the predefined decvalue function.

-NOTE 2: Clause B.2.1 of the present document includes the type definition translation state and the constant definitions TRANSLATED, NOT_TRANSLATED, FRAGMENTED, PARTIALLY_TRANSLATED.
+NOTE 2: Clause B.2.1 of the present document includes the type definition translation state and the constant definitions TRANSLATED, NOT_TRANSLATED, FRAGMENTED, PARTIALLY_TRANSLATED, DISCARDED.

-Calling the setstate operation with an integer not listed in d) in the first parameter shall lead to an error.
+Calling the setstate operation with an integer not listed in a) in the first parameter shall lead to an error.

 Calling the setstate operation outside of a translation function or in a translation function translating an address shall cause a runtime error.